dadrian/dadrian.io/content/blog/posts/security-engineering-roles.md

 10 years ago".

-In the context of "cybersecurity", one piece of advice I can give, that's applicable to both careers, leadership, and getting things done, is to understand the various types of security roles and teams that exist, and what kinds of companies have each type of team.
+In the context of "cybersecurity", one piece of advice I can give, that's applicable to careers, leadership, and getting things done, is to understand the types of security roles and teams that exist, and which kinds of companies have them.

 I'd roughly bucket security roles into three high-level groups:
 1. Securing the organization